nartodono/vulnarena/README.md

 **Vulnarena** is a prototype interactive website designed as an educational cybersecurity platform, originally developed as a final project (skripsi).

+Vulnarena is a uniquely complex open-source platform that brings together interactive cybersecurity learning, dynamic lab automation (with Kubernetes orchestration), and real-time PvP quiz—all in a single, modular system.
+Such an integrated feature set is rarely found in academic or open-source projects, making Vulnarena a distinctive and valuable resource for both learners and developers.

 Vulnarena is the only open-source platform (so far) that combines:
 - **Interactive learning modules and post-test**
 - **Auto-generated dynamic labs for every user with automated cleanup**